RN255/mern-jobs-site/README.md

-## Project Name: Dan Dan Chinese (React)
+## Project Name: ESL Gateway (MERN stack)

 A website for beginners to learn Chinese conversation.
-Created using React and hosted on IONOS.
-The website got some views and some positive feedback but it wasn't going to be commercially viable so it's been taken offline as of May 2024.
+Created using mern and hosted (briefly) on IONOS and render.
+The website was not commercially successful so it's been taken offline.

-## How to use

-website is live at: https://dandanchinese.com/ (Will decommission in May 2024)

 ## Screenshots
 ![Dan Dan Chinese screenshot](https://github.com/RN255/mern-jobs-site/blob/master/front-end/src/assets/eslGatewayScreenshot.jpg)

 ## Motivation

-I wanted to create a full website that was published online.
+I wanted to create a full-stack web project that would then be published online.

 ## Tech used
-- React
-- Bootstrap
+- MERN
 - IONOS
+- Render

 ## Project features
-- 51 Chinese lessons
-- conversation audio, Chinese, pinyin, English translations, word list, key phrases
+- Post jobs to the jobs board
+- View jobs on the job board

 ## Lessons learnt
-- Improved bootstrap and react skills
-- How to make a larger site with many pages
-- How to render data from a file - the file was an array of objects.
+- How to create a full stack web app and have it running live on the internet
-- How to deploy a react website online via a hosting site
-- Google console and SEO

 ## future development
-- More lessons
-- Memebers log in so users can track their progress
-- flashcards
-- quizes and scores for students
+- I don't think it's going to work as a business so it seems to be the end of this site.
+However, many lessons were learnt that can be used in future projects.

 ## Standard React README